50 Life Goals Examples For a Long, Happy, and Successful Life

 Success is not staying in a job you despise.

-FINANCIAL Life Goals Examples
+Financial Life Goals Examples

 Being financially free is a dream of virtually everyone.

-Also, working on financial freedom can eventually enable you to achieve more life goals from other categories.
+Working on financial freedom can eventually enable you to achieve more life goals from other categories.

 To build financial freedom for yourself, set the right goals!

-29. To Build a Well-Stocked Nest Egg
+29. Build a Well-Stocked Nest Egg

 The emergency fund remains incredibly important.

-Putting money away each month to protect yourself from unforeseen circumstances can be the difference between a bad situation and a horrendous situation.
+It can be the difference between a bad situation and a horrendous situation.

-30. To Pay Off The Student Loans
+30. Pay Off Student Loans

 Student loans tend to be very forgiving but are almost impossible to claim on bankruptcy, meaning that these loans stick to you like glue.